Frequently Asked Questions

 Do you have ADA accessible options?

 Yes!
-We have an ADA lift in the Lincoln-Tallman House that offers access to the first floor.
+We have an ADA lift in the Lincoln-Tallman Museum that offers access to the first floor.
 In addition, guests are invited to view videos of inaccessible floors at no additional charge.

 Do I Need To Make A Reservation?